MicrosoftDocs/architecture-center/docs/guide/ai/custom-speech-text-deploy.md

 **9. Operationalize your model building, evaluation, and deployment process**

 You need a process to keep deployed models up-to-date, mainly because new base models are published regularly.
-The next section of this article provides details on how to use scripting to streamline and automate the entire process of creating datasets for training and testing, building and evaluating models, and publishing new models as needed.
+See [GitHub article] for information about how to use scripting to streamline and automate the entire process of creating datasets for training and testing, building and evaluating models, and publishing new models as needed.

 ## Contributors